93digital/luna/README.md

 - `npm run build` - Builds the code for production (Runs through all scripts prepended with `build:`).
 - `npm run build:scripts` - Builds the JavaScript assets ready for production.
 - `npm run build:styles` - Builds the SASS assets ready for production.
-- `npm run build:svg` - Compiles and builds an svg sprite.
 - `npm run build:postcss` - Runs PostCSS through our main Theme and Editor stylesheets for better optimization.